 passlib.hash.mysql41 - MySQL 4.1 password hash

-This class implements the second of MySQL’s password hash functions, used to store it’s user account passwords.
+This class implements the second of MySQL’s password hash functions, used to store its user account passwords.
 Introduced in MySQL 4.1.1 under the function PASSWORD(), it replaced the previous algorithm (mysql323) as the default used by MySQL, and is still in active use under MySQL 5.
 Users will most likely find the frontends provided by passlib.apps to be more useful than accessing this class directly.

 See also